 Notes

-If you add fields to a data synchronization task, the full data of the fields is not synchronized to the destination database.
-However, the incremental data of the fields is synchronized to the destination database.
+If you add fields to a data synchronization task, the full data of the fields will not be synchronized to the destination database.
+However, the incremental data of the fields will be synchronized to the destination database.

 You cannot add or modify a data verification task when you modify the objects to be synchronized.

-You cannot modify the objects other than databases and tables when you modify the object to be synchronized.
+You cannot modify objects other than databases and tables during this process.

-You cannot modify the Whether to Migrate Accounts parameter when you modify the object to be synchronized.
+You cannot modify the Whether to Migrate Accounts setting when you modify synchronization objects.

-If the destination database is an AnalyticDB for MySQL V2.0 cluster, you must perform the related operations in the DTS console of the previous version.
+If your destination database is AnalyticDB for MySQL 2.0, you must perform this operations in the previous version of the console.

 NoteYou can move the pointer over the